drtheuns/apitizer_php/docs/index.md

 Apitizer is a Laravel library that primarily offers a Schema that allows you to easily create documented API endpoints that are capable of filtering, sorting, and selection of sparse fieldsets.
-For example, the following HTTP request could be handled by the query builder below it.
+For example, the following HTTP request could be handled by the schema below it.

 ```
 /users?fields=id,name,organization(id,name)&filters[search]=John&sort=id.asc&limit=30